ra1zzzengpt/cli-messanger/README.md

 - Full conversation history fetched on every request — no stale state.
 - **Chat dump** — export an entire conversation to a local text file via `/dump`.
 - Chat list stored locally; peers are resolved by ID from the server.

+### Security
+- Local config is encrypted with **libsodium** (XSalsa20-Poly1305) and persisted as Base64-encoded ciphertext with a random salt and nonce.
+- The encryption key is derived from the salt and is **machine-bound** — the config cannot be decrypted on a different machine.

 ### UI & I/O
 - Screen-based navigation: `AuthScreen`, `MainScreen`, `ChatsScreen`, `ChatScreen`, `ProfileScreen`, `ServerScreen`.